Global Clean, Renewable Energy Leader, Nexterra Systems, Reduces Project Hours by 45% with Adept Engineering Document ManagementCase Study

 From the earliest days at Nexterra, these documents were controlled by the project managers.
 Recalls Strujic, “Project Managers kept documents on local drives or on the server within their own particular project environment.
 If two project managers wanted to use the same part, more than likely, they’d design the same part twice and the revisions would be out of sync.”

-Project Managers also relied on email to share design and documentation files, which meant there was no document control or standards for communicating design packages to others.
+Project Managers also relied on email to share design and documentation documents, which meant there was no document control or standards for communicating design packages to others.
 Says Strujic, “Managing all this data through email was too flexible and prone to errors.
 People could send an email to the wrong person or lose track of it.
 And then three weeks down the road, you’ve wasted a lot of time and the unit is not made, and you’re stuck.”

 Planning a strategy to reduce time and costs